vackosar/vackosar.github.io/_posts/2024-02-20-Synthetic-Data-for-LLM-Training.md

 Another example of this method is [Self-Alignment with Instruction Backtranslation](https://arxiv.org/abs/2308.06259), which also involves self-curation.

+## Self-Improvement
+The model cannot learn out of thin air, but if you can reformulate or abstract the given problems into other problems, which the model was trained more on, you may be able to reapply the lessons and improve the model by polishing it in this way.

 ## Examples of Synthetic Data Applications
 What synthetic data tools can you use today?

 ### [Teknium's Nous-Hermes-2-Mistral-7B-DPO](https://huggingface.co/NousResearch/Nous-Hermes-2-Mistral-7B-DPO)